Congoleum Corporation

 In some cases, the plaintiffs recognized that Congoleum products were labeled as containing asbestos; however, they claimed the company did not warn of potential health consequences.[4]

-One example of a lawsuit against Congoleum came from a man who worked as a flooring contractor.
+One example of a lawsuit against Congoleum came from a man, Robert Ehret, who worked as a flooring contractor.
 This flooring contractor developed a rare type of mesothelioma, pericardial mesothelioma, which attacks the tissue lining the heart.

-The worker sued Congoleum and other companies that made flooring with asbestos.
-Unfortunately, this man did not survive the resulting trial; however, his surviving family was awarded over $3 million for pain, suffering, and medical expenses caused by his working with asbestos products.[8]
+Ehret’s widow sued Congoleum and other companies that made flooring with asbestos.
+Unfortunately, this man did not survive the resulting trial.
+His surviving family was awarded over $3 million for pain, suffering, and medical expenses caused by his working with asbestos products.[7]

 The number of lawsuits against Congoleum accumulated over the years.
 In 1993, the company attempted to file for Chapter 11 bankruptcy.
-It was denied the right to reorganize at that time; however, in 2003, Congoleum was allowed to reorganize with bankruptcy protection.
+It was denied the right to reorganize at that time.
+In 2003, Congoleum was finally allowed to reorganize with bankruptcy protection.

 As a part of that protection, the company created the Congoleum Plan Trust.
-This trust became active in 2010 with $270 million.[9]
+This trust became active in 2010 with $270 million to compensate exposure victims.[8]

 The company established the trust to pay current and future claims.
 Because illnesses like mesothelioma take years to develop, the company anticipates years of claims.